TIC Genetics: Tourette International Collaborative Genetics Study

 - Genetic Samples: We will obtain a blood sample and saliva sample for genetic analysis from the child and both parents.
 If a family member is unable to come to Yale University in person for a blood draw, we can send someone to your house to have this done at a convenient time for you.

-- Questionnaire: We will ask you to complete a standardized questionnaire asking about how you think, feel, and behave as well as questions about your medical and psychiatric history.
-This can be done from home and we can assist with any questions or concerns.
-(Completed by child and both parents)
+- Questionnaire: We will ask you to complete standardized questionnaires asking about how you and your child think, feel, and behave as well as questions about your medical and psychiatric history.
+These questionnaires can be completed from home, and we can assist with any questions or concerns.

-- Interview: Once you have completed the questionnaires and returned them to us, we will review them and set up a brief 15-20-minute interview (in person or on the phone) to go over your responses.
+- Interview: Once you have completed the questionnaires and returned them to us, we will review them and set up a brief 15-20-minute phone call to review your responses.